YerevaNN/yerevann.github.io/_posts/2015-08-15-diabetic-retinopathy-detection-contest-what-we-did-wrong.md

 ## Attempts to ensemble
 Usually it is possible to improve the scores by merging several models.
 This is called [ensembling](https://en.wikipedia.org/wiki/Ensemble_learning).
 For example the 3rd place winners of this Kaggle contest have merged the results of 9 convolutional networks.

 We developed couple of ways to merge the results from two networks, but they didn't work well for us.
 They gave very small improvements (less than 0.01) only when both networks gave similar kappa scores.
 When one network was clearly stronger than the other one, the ensemble didn't help at all.
 One of our ensemble methods was an extension of the "thresholding" method described in the previous section to 2 dimensions.
 We plot the images on a 2D plane in a way that each of the coordinates corresponds to a neuron activation of one model.
 Then we looked for random lines that split the plane in a way that maximizes the kappa score.
-We tried two methods of splitting the plane which are demonstrated below:
+We tried two methods of splitting the plane which are demonstrated below.
+Each blue dot corresponds to an image of label 0, orange dots correspond of images having label 4.

 | ![Ensemble of two networks, threshold lines are diagonal](/public/2015-08-15/model-merge-diagonals.png "Ensemble of two networks, threshold lines are diagonal") | ![Ensemble of two networks, threshold curves are perpendicular lines](/public/2015-08-15/model-merge-lines.png "Ensemble of two networks, threshold curves are perpendicular lines") |